kalgynirae/lumeh.org/pages/music.md

 title: Music
 ---

 I play the pipe organ and the piano, occasionally sing, and even more occasionally compose video-game-style music!
-My [YouTube channel] has recordings of arrangements I've written of many hymns (eventually I'll have a separate page on this website for those).
+My [YouTube channel] has recordings of arrangements I’ve written of many hymns (eventually I’ll have a separate page on this website for those).

 The rest of this page is dedicated to the video game music I produce under the alias
 <em>Synthmaster Lumpy</em>.
 I also have a [SoundCloud page], but I no longer update it.